cfe-lab/Kive/CONTRIBUTING.md

 ## Deploying a Release ##

-See the project wiki for instructions on how to [start a production server][wiki].
+See the vagrant scripts for examples of how to start a production server.
 Once you have set up your production server, this is how to deploy a new release:

 1. Make sure the code works in your development environment.
 Run all the